MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/android/maptappedeventargs-class.md

 ---
-title: "MapTappedEventArgs Class | Microsoft Docs" ms.author: "pablocan"
+title: MapTappedEventArgs Class | Microsoft Docs
+description: Describes the MapTappedEventArgs class for Android and outlines the Position and Location properties. ms.author: pablocan
 ---

 # MapTappedEventArgs Class (Android only)